peteroupc/peteroupc.github.io/colorgen.md

 A color in CIE L\*a\*b\* consists of three components, in the following order:

 - L\*, or _lightness_ of a color, ranges from 0 (black) to 100 (white).
 The L\*a\*b\* color `[100, 0, 0]` is the same as the reference white point.
-- a\* ranges from about -79.2 to about 93.5 for sRGB.
-- b\* ranges from about -112 to about 93.4 for sRGB.
+- a\* and b\*  are coordinates of two axes that extend away from the gray line.

 In the following pseudocode, which converts a color between nonlinearized sRGB and CIE L\*a\*b\*&mdash;
 - the `SRGBToLab` method convers a nonlinearized sRGB color to CIE L\*a\*b\*,